AlisterT/openjazz/README.md

 OpenJazz can be compiled on a wide range of operating systems, including Windows, macOS, GNU/Linux and BSD flavors.
 Also ports are available for some homebrew platforms, consoles and handhelds.
-See [Platforms](PLATFORMS.md) for details.
+See [Platforms][platforms] for details.
 You can even play it [inside your web browser][web port].

 To play, you will need the files from one of the original games.